-To help you navigate the fragrant world of conifer cooking and simple DIY body care products, I have compiled this post of various recipes where conifer needles are the stars.
+To help you navigate the fragrant world of conifer cooking and simple DIY body care products, I have compiled this post of various recipes where pine needles are the stars.

 Whether you are in the mood for tea time or happy hour, there are many ways to sip on your choice of peppery, citrusy pine needles.

 And remember – it doesn’t have to be the middle of December for you to enjoy a festive mug of nog.
 If the weather outside is frightful (and it probably will be until, umm, May), eggnog indulgence is more than justified!

-Conifer Cookies, Shortbread, and Nougat
+Pine Cookies, Shortbread, and Nougat

-If you love the aroma of cookies baking in the oven, imagine how incredible your home will smell after you have whipped one of these recipes, featuring aromatic evergreen needles.
+If you love the aroma of cookies baking in the oven, imagine how incredible your home will smell after you have whipped one of these pine needle recipes, featuring aromatic evergreen needles.

 While you’re in the mood for shortbread, why not also experiment with this Douglas-fir shortbread cookie recipe?
 You’ll soon find yourself sitting down to a plate of buttery cookies laced with the subtle tingle of spice.

 They’re perfect for the winter holidays, of course, but repurpose the recipe for an early spring celebration, and I doubt anyone in your house will complain!

 It’s an Old World-inspired grand fir dark nougat that will allow you to skip the eggs and flour and instead compliment your conifer needles with plenty of honey and hazelnuts.
 Slip cubes of this nougat into a gift basket or chew it with your morning coffee.
 Yum!